Meatballs with Cabbage and Rice

 11. Step 11:

-Simmer on low heat for about 30 minutes, add sour cream to the sauce and cook the dish for another 10 minutes.
+Simmer over low heat for about 30 minutes, then stir the sour cream into the sauce and cook for another 10 minutes.

 12. Step 12:

-To avoid irritating the mucous membrane of the eyes when slicing onions, rinse the onion and knife with cold water.
-The cutting board will not absorb the unpleasant onion smell if you rub it with a piece of lemon before slicing.
+• To keep your eyes from stinging while you chop onions, rinse the onion and the knife with cold water.
+Your cutting board won't hold onto the oniony smell if you rub it with a lemon wedge first.

 Caloric content of the products possible in the composition of the dish